Can Receding Gums Happen Without Gum Disease? Yes, and Here's Why

 What Factors Increase the Risk?

 As we age, everything in our body slows down—including blood flow, immune response, and collagen production.
-The gums are no exception.
+And our gums are no exception.

 Anatomical Factors

 The underlying bone structure also plays a role.
-In some cases, the bone that supports the gums is thinner or missing in certain areas, making the gums more prone to recession.
+In some cases, the bone that supports the gums is thinner or missing in certain spots, making the gums more prone to recession.

 Poor Oral Hygiene

-Neglecting oral hygiene can cause a gum recession that started without inflammation to become inflammatory over time.
+Neglecting oral hygiene can cause a gum recession that started without inflammation to become an inflammatory one, making the situation worse.

 Forward-Tilted Teeth

-- A tilted tooth naturally has less gum and bone support on its front surface.
+1. A forward-tilted tooth naturally has less gum and bone support on its front surface.

 Occlusal Trauma (Excessive Bite Pressure)